purescript-contrib/purescript-vim/README.md

 ### Vim 8 packages

-If you have vim version 8 (`vim --version | head -n1`), you can install plugins with the native pack system:
+If you have Vim version 8 (`vim --version | head -n1`), you can install plugins with the native pack system:

 ```sh-session
 $ mkdir -p ~/.vim/pack/plugins/start/